Meningitis B Vaccination —

 Ready Health Vaccination Clinic — Online Booking

 Select your preferred date and time below.
 Both Bexsero and Trumenba Meningitis B vaccinations are available at our Standish, Wigan clinic.
-If you have a brand preference, please note it in the booking or call us to confirm stock.
+The vaccine most suited to you will be discussed and agreed at your appointment after a brief clinical review — if you have a brand preference, please note it in the booking or call us to confirm stock.

 Prefer to call?
 01257 676 001 | Email: mail@readyhealth.co.uk